c-blake/bu/doc/vip.md

 # Future Work

-Maybe a multi-select mode and maybe more pattern dialects than (in)sensitive substrings or calling out to an arbitrary command like grep for filtering.
-More likely generalize to multi-column/multi-pane model with a typed schema (at least numeric/date & string) with <=>etc operators for numeric columns (as this entire space is really an adaptation of the query-by-example nugget within pattern matching syntaxes) and ^Q emitting some awk/py/jq expression.
+Maybe a multi-select mode and maybe more pattern dialects.
+More likely, pan left & right for long rows & generalize to multi-column/multi-pane model with a typed schema (at least numeric/date & string) with <=>etc operators for numeric columns (as this entire space is really an adaptation of the query-by-example nugget within pattern matching syntaxes) and ^Q emitting some awk/py/jq expr.

 [^1]: It is common to hear people call these things "fast" on Inet forums, but this could mean *MANY* things - at least, but not limited to: A) initial render